-Chris Iosso is only now graduating to cyberspace, having been ordained (Elizabeth Presbytery), inducted into General Assembly Mission Council service in NYC, and educated (Johns Hopkins—BA, Princeton—Mdiv, and Union—PhD, Seminaries) in the print dispensation.
-After serving as a pastor and parent of three in Westchester County, NY, he returned to the new GAMC as Coordinator of the Advisory Committee for Social Witness Policy.
-He is married to pastor Robin Hogle.
+Chris has been ordained (Elizabeth Presbytery in NJ), inducted into General Assembly Mission Council service in NYC, and educated (Johns Hopkins—BA, Princeton—Mdiv, and Union (NY)—PhD, Seminaries) in the print dispensation.
+After serving as a pastor and parent of three in Westchester County, NY, he returned to the PMA as Coordinator of the Advisory Committee for Social Witness Policy.
+He is married to chaplain Robin Hogle.
 Beyond books, he enjoys running, kayaking and soccer.

 Patrick David Heery

-A recent graduate of Princeton Theological Seminary with a Master’s of Divinity (2011), Patrick is an ordained Teaching Elder in the Presbyterian Church (U.S.A.).
-Patrick grew up in Cincinnati, Ohio, as the son of two public school teachers; earned bachelor’s degrees in English and Classics from Ohio University; and is an Eagle Scout.
-Patrick has ministered in the areas of hospital and prison chaplaincy, the intersection of worship and mission, community organizing, environmental sustainability, immigrant detention, the peace movement, and LGBTQQI and women’s equality.
+A graduate of Princeton Theological Seminary with a Master’s of Divinity (2011), Patrick serves as pastor of Westminster Presbyterian Church.
+Patrick grew up in Cincinnati, Ohio, the son of two public school teachers; earned bachelor’s degrees in English and Classics from Ohio University; and is an Eagle Scout.
+Patrick has ministered in the areas of hospital and prison chaplaincy, the intersection of worship and mission, community organizing, environmental sustainability, immigrant detention, the peace movement, and LGBTQIA and women’s equality.
 After serving as Managing Editor of Unbound, Patrick served as Editor of Presbyterians Today.
 He loves nature, hiking, writing, and philosophy, and now lives with his wife Jenna in Auburn, NY.